 Welcome to day two of our updates from Royal Caribbean’s Navigator of the Seas!

-Two of our editors, Lisa from Travel Loving Family and Claire from Tin Box Traveller, have been invited onboard to experience the Back to the 80s festival at sea with their kids.
+Two of our editors, Lisa from Travel Loving Family and Claire from Tin Box Traveller, have been invited onboard to experience a Back to the 80s cruise with their kids.
 Claire is bringing you today’s postcard from sea as the ship sailed from Southampton to Bilbao:

 We are big fans of cruising with kids – obviously – but when what should be a relaxed sea day sailing across the Bay of Biscay starts at 6.20am you do question your sanity!

 Tot and Baby were up bright and early.
 Luckily for Lisa, her son enjoys his lay ins.
 After a few moments of jealousy I decided to make the most of the extra hours in the day and begin properly exploring what’s onboard for families.

 Navigator of the Seas has whole deck dedicated to sports and activities for the adventurous.

 We watched the advanced surfers trying out the FlowRider surf simulator, eyeballed the climbing wall and settled on a game of mini golf.

 The neon lights of the arcade by the Adventure Ocean kids club also helped to absorb half an hour before we headed to see one of the first festival acts of the day, the excellent 80s cover band Blind Lemon.